How to see the Grand Sumo Tournament

 東Higashi/East and 西Nishi/West refers to the seats with a side view of the ring, at least at the beginning of the match.
 Don't be too disappointed if you get these seats because once the match begins, there's no telling which direction the wrestlers will be going.
 You might end up having the best angle of what happened at the conclusion of the match.

 The Kokugikan is configured specifically for sumo, with the arena in an even square shape so there is a clear view from any angle.
-On the other hand, the arena in Osaka is in a rectangular design more suitable for basketball or volleyball so seats towards the ends will have a very distant view of the ring.
+On the other hand, the arena in Osaka is in a rectangular design more suitable for basketball or volleyball so seats near the corner of the arena will have a very distant view of the ring.

 Other chances to see Sumo